AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/webinars/holiday-readiness.md

 activity: use
 exl-id: 7390d8ca-494e-4fe0-a4da-a03afd2ef8e2
 ---
-# Business Intelligence - Ask an Expert, Part 2
+# MBI - Holiday Readiness

 Leverage your eCommerce data for success during the holiday season.
-This webinar highlights some common seasonal analysis use cases and methods to address them using key Business Intelligence features, including:
+This webinar highlights some common seasonal analysis use cases and methods to address them using key MBI features, including:

 - Avoid stock-outs by building a new inventory tracking report and sending daily updates via email summary
 - Determine the impact of your sales strategy adjustments this year by creating a report on year-over-year performance around a key date (such as Black Friday), leveraging calculated columns